 Day 22: Fly home

 The big sights of Italy (Rome, Florence, Venice, Sorrento/Naples/Capri/Amalfi, and Cinque Terre) are inconvenient by car and easy by public transportation.
-Those wanting to drive in Italy will find a car most helpful for the hill towns of Tuscany and Umbria and the Dolomites.
-I’d start by touring most of the country by train, then use a car to explore a region or two (even if it means backtracking a few extra hours by train or car).
+Those wanting to drive in Italy will find a car most helpful for the hill towns of Tuscany and Umbria and for the Dolomites.
+I'd start by touring most of the country by train, then use a car to explore a region or two (even if it means backtracking a few extra hours by train or car).